waymondo/hoardable/README.md

 ### Tracking contextual data

 You’ll often want to track contextual data about the creation of a version.
-There 3 optional symbols that are provided for tracking contextual information:
+There are 3 optional symbol keys that are provided for tracking contextual information:

-- `whodunit` - an identifier for who is responsible for creating the version
+- `:whodunit` - an identifier for who is responsible for creating the version
-- `note` - a string containing a description regarding the versioning
+- `:note` - a description regarding the versioning
-- `meta` - any other contextual information you’d like to store along with the version
+- `:meta` - any other contextual information you’d like to store along with the version

 This information is stored in a `jsonb` column.
 Each key’s value can be in the format of your choosing.